JakeRoggenbuck/YC-Hackathon-Oct-2025/README.md

 #### 4. The Agents

-We will use Mastral to write our agents.
-They will use Moss, Convex, and Hyperspell for their searching and memory.
+We will use [Mastra](https://mastra.ai) to write our agents.
+They will use [Moss](https://www.usemoss.dev/), Convex, and Hyperspell for their searching and memory.

 They will use the provided API url and look for a openapi.json to know what routes to call.
 It can remember this with Hyperspell.